Talent-Catalog/tc-api/README.md

 schema for these are defined in the OpenAPI specification in the tc-api-spec which you imported to IntelliJ as an additional module.

-From the tc-apin-service root folder, execute the Gradle command:
+From the tc-api root folder, execute the Gradle command:

 ```shell
 ./gradlew clean openApiGenerate